 But many consumers are working toward a better way.
-The desire to source one’s own food through a greener process is gaining momentum.
-The initial quest to eliminate all chemicals and fuel has been redirected to some extent, though.
-These consumers are realizing there is a place for judicious, limited use of mechanized equipment.
+The desire to source one’s own food through a greener process.
+It is gaining momentum.
+The initial quest to eliminate all chemicals and fuel.
+All that has been redirected to some extent, though.
+These consumers are realizing there is a place for judicious.
+Yet the limited use of mechanized equipment.
 Sometimes there is just no way around it.
-The fact is that if everyone were as willing to utilize alternatives, we wouldn’t have the carbon and chemical problems we have now.
+The fact is that if everyone were as willing to utilize alternatives.
+So we wouldn’t have the carbon and chemical problems we have now.

 This pragmatic approach to restrained use of mechanization follows several key issues.